patrickbucher/docs/tls/tls-mastery.md

 (`cert.pem -> cert-1627207259.pem`), the chain (`fullchain.pem ->
 fullchain-1627207259.pem`), and the private key (`privkey.pem ->
 privkey-1627207259.pem`) are created automatically, so that the paths to be used from the web server configuration remain stable.
-Use the paths to `cert.pem` and `privkey.pem` for your webserver configuration (`/etc/apache2/sites-enabled/foobar.com.conf`):
+Use the paths to `fullchain.pem` and `privkey.pem` for your webserver configuration (`/etc/apache2/sites-enabled/foobar.com.conf`):

     SSLEngine             on
-    SSLCertificateFile    /var/acme/certs/foobar.com/chain.pem
+    SSLCertificateFile    /var/acme/certs/foobar.com/fullchain.pem
     SSLCertificateKeyFile /var/acme/certs/foobar.com/privkey.pem

 Make sure to restart your web server or to reload its config after modifying